The crozier looks similar to the shepherd's crook. But it isn't.

 The word crozier can be traced back to the late 13th century from the Latin crociarius, which means "bearer of a cross" and was applied to those who carried the bishop's pastoral staff.
 In the early 18th century, the term began to be used for the staff itself.

 As cross-country hikers know, a walking stick is a useful implement and as we age, it becomes more and more useful.
-Before we know it, the stick becomes an indispensible companion.
+Before we know it, the stick becomes an indispensable companion.

 The stick, therefore, is associated with old age, and by extension, with wisdom and respect.
 Like the military drill-sergeant's baton, it is easy to see why priests of the oldest religions would carry a stick as a mark of their status.

 Aaron's rod is one of the better-known examples.
-The Bible relates how this particular stick was endowed with miraculous power, even when it was not being held by its owner.5
+The Bible relates how this particular stick was endowed with miraculous power, even when it was not being held by its owner.

-A quick google of images for lacrosse sport clubs will yield an imaginative array of logos, many of which feature horned demons and dragons, reflecting the aggressive spirit of the warriors who play the sport.6
+A quick online search for lacrosse sport clubs yields an imaginative array of logos, many of which feature horned demons and dragons, reflecting the aggressive spirit of the warriors who play the sport.

 Lacrosse originates from a native-American tribal "game", where teams of hundreds, if not thousands, would battle each other in honour of God and the victorious would claim God's favour.